“One Nation Under Pressure”

 There are two types of Hypertension.
 Primary and Secondary.

-Primary hypertension is not caused by other diseases whereas Secondary hypertension can be caused by chronic kidney disease, adrenal tumor growth, diabetes or other conditions.
+Primary hypertension is not caused by other diseases whereas Secondary hypertension can be caused by chronic kidney disease, tumor growth, diabetes or other conditions.

 Medically, hypertension is called a “Silent Killer” because it is deadly and is said to have no early significant symptoms.
 However, this is not true.
 There are always signs of disease, we just are usually not listening to what our bodies are saying.